ynx0/library/README.md

 ```

-To get baseline, run the following two commands:
+To get baseline, run the following two command.

-This first one prints out the state of the graphs in graph store.
+This first one prints out the state of the graphs in `%graph-store`.
 ```
 ~zod:dojo> :graph-store +dbug [%state 'graphs']
 >   {[p=[entity=~zod name=%dm-inbox] q=[p={} q=[~ %graph-validator-dm]]]}
 ```

-This second one prints out the state of the library-proxy app.
+This second one prints out the state of the `%library-proxy` app.
 ```
 ~zod:dojo> :library-proxy +dbug
 >   [%0 readers={} policies={}]
 ```

-The output shows us that there is currently only one empty graph reserved for dms,
+The output shows us that there is currently only one empty graph reserved for DMs,
-and that library proxy is currently not tracking any readers or policies.
+and that `%library-proxy` is currently not tracking any readers or policies.

-Now, let's create a library on ~zod.
+Now, let's create a library on **~zod**.

 We'll create it with the `%open` policy, which means that anyone can request for access to the library.

-**TODO** rename library to %sci-fi-collection
+* **TODO** rename library to %sci-fi-collection
-**TODO** elide the similar parts of the output
+* **TODO** elide the similar parts of the output
-**TODO** collapsable summary/details

 ```
 ~zod:dojo> :library-proxy &library-command [%create-library [our %library1] [%open ~]]